jattenberg/PDS-Spring-2014/assignments/python_1.md

 Python Assignment 1: PDS Spring 2014
 ------------------------------------

 For the following questions, collaborate with your group to find the right approaches, but please do the final work yourself.
 Use python to find the answers.
-Upload both your code and the responses to github in a dedicated folder.
-Post the link to the folder on github to NYU classes (PDF format).
+Post both your code and responses / examples of use to NYU classes (PDF format).

 Please download student skill survey results [here](https://raw.githubusercontent.com/jattenberg/PDS-Spring-2014/master/data/survey_anon.txt).
 Use the unix wget or curl utility.
 The file is in a tab-separated data format, the rows of this data correspond to: